 Opinion By ROBERTO CAPOCELLI Can I see some ID?
 Your IDNYC is no good here A municipal identification card on display during a press conference as Mayor Bill de Blasio announced the launch of IDNYC.
 Photo Credit: Uli Seit June 24, 2016 10:22 AM Print Share fbShare Tweet gShare Email When the flight that brought me to NYC from Rome landed at Kennedy Airport, the Big Apple welcomed me with a warm, bright sunny day and a light breeze.
 It was Aug.
 2 last year and, for me, the first time on U.S. soil.
 Still, I had mixed feelings.
 On the one hand everything was new: the cars, the roads, the bridges.
 I have an image in my mind of the History Channel billboard standing at a distance as the taxi neared the Bronx.
 But on the other, a sense of déja vu was pervasive: the atmosphere I smelled was like the NYC of the movies I had experienced.
 A few hours later, I was riding the 1 train from Washington Heights to Times Square, and as I entered the subway that sense of familiarity grew stronger.
 After staring at riders for a while, the subway ads caught my attention.
 In particular, one that read “I Am NYC” on the image of a young man holding a kid.
 The promise of “one ID for all New Yorkers” was tempting: “Oh yeah!
 I wanna be a part of it.”
 I thought about Frank Sinatra’s “New York, New York.”
 IDNYC not welcome here A few days after, I called the number on the ad to make an appointment and, while adjusting to the pace of NYC, I popped up to the public library near Bryant Park to claim my brand-new New Yorker identity: the IDNYC.
 When I received a letter two weeks later containing the card I was surprised: Despite my visa expiring in a year, the card said I was a New Yorker until 2021.
 My face was over-imposed on the map of the five boroughs for five years!
 Two months later, as I tried to get into a well-known Hell’s Kitchen bar, the bouncer asked for proof of age.
 An occasion to unsheathe my card!
 I was baffled when he shook his head and said: “We don’t accept this, this is not valid.
 You need a state ID.”
 “This is from the city of New York,” I said.
 “Yeah, we don’t accept this.”
 My Italian driving license opened the gate.
 I downgraded the episode, labeling it a misunderstanding.
 Kafka at the zoo But after a while, it happened again.
 This time I couldn’t even get in to a Williamsburg bar, despite my friends’ assurances about my age.
 And I wasn’t carrying my Italian driving license anymore.
 “Why do I need this,” I thought of the license, “if I have the IDNYC.”
 My wife laughed at me that night.
 She didn’t want to get the card after I showed her mine.
 “You wasted your time,” she said.
 I was convinced there must’ve been a mistake, even though I remembered the bank had refused a check without an identification other than my IDNYC.
 Finally, the coup de grace came in May.
 I went for a jog in Prospect Park, and I was returning home when I thought to stop by the zoo.
 As an IDNYC holder, I was entitled to free entry: finally some privilege!
 I approached the gate and showed the card.
 I was told that I first needed to go to the Bronx Zoo (physically) to register before I could gain free entry.
 Rome is well-known for its byzantine bureaucracy.
 I have lived in New York for about a year, and I don’t carry my IDNYC card anymore.
 I now feel at home.
 Roberto Capocelli is an intern with amNew York.
 This is the first in an occasional series of guest columns.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.